Allen Holub’s UML Quick Reference

 Nomeclature

-There are three broad categories of diagrams.- Structure Diagrams
+There are three broad categories of diagrams.

 - include class diagrams, deployment diagrams, etc.